Hasanya-Abdullah/Hasanya-Abdullah/README.md

 Arabic Speech to text recognition:

+Notes:
+-You can download the code from the (speech to text AR.py) file.
+-After you run the code say something then wait for a bit for the text to appear (after the text appears, you need to run the code one more time if you want your speech to get recognized again).

 instructions:
 1-Open Jubyter Notebook and create a new file.
 2-Install the required libraries by typing the two lines below: